toiletpapar/infrastructure/docs/smithers/smithers.md

 Check that you can access your psql server (for example, using port forwarding) `kubectl port-forward service/postgresql-db-service 5432:5432`

+### Cleanup
+In this project, I set the PV reclaim policy to retain so that you can decide whether to keep the data or wipe it during cleanup.
+Remove the statefulset
+`kubectl delete -f psql/psql-statefulset.yaml`

+Remove the claim
+`kubectl get pvc`
+`kubectl delete pvc <name of pvc for postgresql-db-disk>`

+Reclaim the drive manually.
+If you're using GCP and their dynamic provisioner, this will delete all the data in the drive and remove the pv.
+If you're using baremetal with the local provisioner, this will not wipe the drive and a new pv will automatically become available.
+`kubectl get pv`
+`kubectl delete pv <name of pv for postgresql-db-disk>`

 ## Deploy server
-Ensure that `./smithers-server/credentials` is populated with the appropriate credentials for gcloud `kubectl apply -f ./smithers-server/smithers-deployment.yaml` `kubectl apply -f ./smithers-server/smithers-service.yaml`
+Ensure that `./smithers-server/credentials` is populated with the appropriate credentials for gcloud.
+You must have the following APIs enabled for the following hardware environments:
+Vision (GCP/baremetal)
+Secret Manager (GCP)

+`kubectl apply -f ./smithers-server/smithers-deployment.yaml` `kubectl apply -f ./smithers-server/smithers-service.yaml`

 ## Deploy crawler
-Ensure that `./smithers-crawler/credentials` is populated with the appropriate credentials for gcloud `kubectl apply -f ./smithers-crawler/smithers-cron.yaml`
+Ensure that `./smithers-server/credentials` is populated with the appropriate credentials for gcloud.
+You must have the following APIs enabled for the following hardware environments:
+Secret Manager (GCP)

+`kubectl apply -f ./smithers-crawler/smithers-cron.yaml`

 ## Deploy Ingress, Ingress Controller